 In general, Ember minimizes DOM and makes it possible to work with large ecosystems.
 Additionally, developers can use observers for value changing.
 That means that they need to render only the values.
 Ember boots quickly and is very stable.
-The developer has to masters this framework.
-Then they can be very productive with it creating sophisticated and high-quality applications.
+If developers master this framework, they can be very productive with creating sophisticated and high-quality applications.

 Ember is quite popular and is used by giants like TED, Netflix, LinkedIn, Microsoft, and many others.
 Their experience shows that with the right and educated approach, this framework can serve you well.

 - A large community of programmers who develop the framework.

 However, the main disadvantage of Ember hides in its main advantage – i.e., in the strict and regulated structure of developed applications.
 Particular difficulties can also appear because there is no standard set of user interface elements, so you have to use third-party tools.

 Since Ember.js does not regulate interaction with DOM, your project may get disconnected components.
 This makes the user interface difficult to navigate.

 Also, matching Ember vs. Vue 50, it’s evident that it is less flexible than Vue.js.
 It’s hard to go outside of the standard uses of Ember.
 Also, the object model implementation makes Ember very heavy.
 It results in freezes and low performance during debugging.
 Even in comparison Ember vs. Angular, the last one is more lightweight, let alone Vue that wins this race.